lj8128/WeTripDBDesign/README.md

 ## Comments on dbdiagram's Syntax
 Reference <a href="https://dbdiagram.io/d">dbdiagram's example schema</a> to see how its syntax works.
 It's pretty self-explanatory, except:

 1. Note that dbdiagram makes us name our tables in the format `<schema>.<table_name>`.
-If we don't specify a schema, dbdiagram puts in 'public' as the schema name for the default.
+If we don't specify a schema, dbdiagram puts 'public' as the default schema name.
 This is why I've temporarily named all the tables `WT.<table_name>`, where 'WT' stands for WeTrip.

 2. Say that you want to declare that the attribute `id` of  table `A`: (i) is a primary key, and (ii) has a one-to-many relationship with table `B`'s `id` attribute.
 Then you would write:
 ```